 - Save the second PowerPoint document under a different name.

-3. Remove ActiveMovie control added to Microsoft Visual Basic userform in PowerPoint
+3. Remove the ActiveMovie control from PowerPoint’s Microsoft Visual Basic userform

-More so, the errors may be the result of faulty registries caused by an old PowerPoint install, so a quick repair or a fresh install may also be a valid solution.
+More so, the errors may be the result of faulty registries caused by an old PowerPoint install, so a quick repair or a fresh install may also be valid solutions.

 4. Repair PowerPoint